Celebrate Juneteenth in Charlotte

 Where: Uptown

 On Juneteenth, experience a day of community, conversation and art at the Harvey B. Gantt Center for African-American Arts + Culture.
-The day’s schedule includes a historical artifact workshop, hands-on art activity, a discussion on the history of Juneteenth, screen printing and more.
+The day’s schedule includes a kid’s art lab, guided tour, artist panel and live music.

 When: June 19